Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 Guelaguetza Popular

 Not everyone agrees with the commercialization of Oaxaca’s biggest festival.
-That’s why, more than 15 years ago, locals created Guelaguetza Popular—an alternative celebration that stays true to Oaxaca and its spirit of celebration.
+That’s why, more than 15 years ago, locals created Guelaguetza Popular—an alternative celebration that prioritizes Guelaguetza for the people, by the people.

 The event follows a similar structure to the official festival but is condensed into one weekend.
 It kicks off with a convite (invitational parade), followed by a massive parade through the city that shuts down part of main highway in the north.
 The festival culminates in its own Guelaguetza performance on the first Monday of the festival.

 I think the big parade is one of the best parades of Guelaguetza because instead of standing on the sidelines, you can join in.
-True to its slogan, “by the people, for the people,” Guelaguetza Popular strips away the commercial aspects and brings the festival back to what it’s meant to be: a celebration of community.
+True to its slogan, “by the people, for the people,” Guelaguetza Popular strips away the commercial aspects and brings the festival back to it’s core: a celebration of community.

-I recommend arriving before the actual event begins because there is always food and a parade before the main performance, which is sometimes located on a hill just like in the city.
+I recommend arriving at least an hour before the actual event begins because there is always food and a parade before the main performance, which is sometimes located on a hill just like in the city.

 I’ve had some of my most memorable Guelaguetza experiences in these towns.
 Here are some of my favorites.
 I’ve included a link to the city’s Facebook page when available.
 They will post details closer to the event.